TheLazyTomcat/SII_Decrypt/readme.txt

   .\Program

-    Console program part of the library
+    Console program part of the library.

   .\Tester